Oran Algeria Travel Guide

 Awareness of common health concerns allows for preventative measures and a healthier trip.

-Oran has public and private hospitals; private clinics often offer better standards but are more expensive.
+Oran has state-owned and privately-owned hospitals; private clinics often offer better standards but are more expensive.

 Prices are approximate due to exchange rate variability.
 DZD (Algerian Dinar) is the local currency.